What Not to Test (for Cyber-Physical Systems): Background and Related Work

-~{\em Firstly}, cyber-physical systems are embodied in their environment.
+Due to the obtainable data in simulation models, many of the above methods are unsuitable for cyber-physical systems, for two reasons. {\em Firstly}, cyber-physical systems are embodied in their environment.
 Hence, it is not enough to explore static features of (e.g.) the code base.
 Rather, it is required to test how that code base reacts to its surrounding environments.
-Hence, using just static information such as (e.g.) code coverage metrics is not recommended for testing cyber-physical systems. {\em Secondly}, at least for the systems studied here, cyber-physical systems make extensive use of process control theory.
+Hence, using just static information such as (e.g.) code coverage metrics is not recommended for testing cyber-physical systems.

+~ {\em Secondly}, at least for the systems studied here, cyber-physical systems make extensive use of process control theory.
 In that theory, the feedback controller is used to compare the value or status of process variables with the desired set-point.
-This controller then applies the difference as a control signal to bring the process variable output of the plant to the same value as the set-point (for example, see the steam governor of Figure~\ref{steam}).
+This controller then applies the difference as a control signal to bring the process variable output of the plant to the same value as the set-point.
 Hence, for test suite minimization of process control applications, the requirement is data collected from the feedback loops inside the cyber-physical systems.
 Accordingly, here we use input and output signals in the simulation models instead of execution history or coverage information.

 In one of the IST'19 journal paper, Arrieta et al.~\cite{arrieta2019pareto} explored issues associated with test suite minimization by using the data extracted from feedback loops.
 They noted that feedback loops have anti-patterns; i.e. undesirable features that appear in a time series trace of the output of the system.
+The reason why anti-patterns are important factors to be considered in test minimization for simulation models is because a faulty behavior in simulation model may not cause the execution interruption as traditional software does.
+For example, if a correct {\bf $+$} operator is mistakenly coded to {\bf $-$}, the whole system can still run successfully.
+For another example, the model can still run with no error if the {\bf OR} logic operator is replaced to {\bf AND}.
+Thus, traditional scenarios such as execution failing history has very limited impact to test case minimization in simulation models.
+In such situation, anti-patterns are much more important since they can directly reveal undesirable behaviors from the output signals even the model is executed successfully.
 Figure~\ref{fig:antiPattern} shows three such features correspondingly from left to right in the red dash rectangle: {\em instability}, {\em discontinuity}, and {\em growth to infinity}.
 Later in this paper we will mathematically define these anti-patterns.

 In all, Arrieta et al.~\cite{arrieta2019pareto} explored seven goals for cyber-physical model testing: maximizing the three anti-patterns that shown in Figure~\ref{fig:antiPattern}, maximizing three other measures of effectiveness, as well as minimizing total execution time.
 Arrieta et al. used {\em mutation testing} to check the validity of their minimized test suite.
 Mutation based testing is a fault-based testing technique which implements ``mutation adequacy score'' to assess test suite adequacy by creating mutants~\cite{jia2010analysis}, and then pruning test cases which cannot distinguish the original model from the mutant.
 In our study, we use the mutants generated in the experiments from Arrieta et al.~\cite{arrieta2019pareto}.
 Those mutants were generated with Hanh et al.'s technique~\cite{binh2016novel} and some of the mutants are removed if (a) they are not detected by any test case, (b) they are killed by all test cases, and (c) they are equivalent mutants~\cite{papadakis2015trivial}.
 Like Arrieta et al., we say a test suite is {\em minimal} when it retires as many mutants as a larger suite.